klux21/callback_printf/README.txt

 callback_printf?
 But why even another sprintf clone?
-Because it is one of the most important C functions but the lack of the portability of the format specifiers especially between Windows and Posix systems can be can be very annoying and alle the required workaround and adjustments may cost a lot of time.
+Because it is one of the most important C functions but the lack of the portability of the format specifiers especially between Windows and Posix systems can be can be very annoying.
+The required workarounds and adjustments cost a lot of time.
 Who wants to mess around with different prefixes or format strings on every new platform?
 OK - there are a plenty of other implementations already that you can use as well.
-But most those don't really care the performance and the portability, lack often floating point and especially long double support, don't convert your Unicode strings to UTF-8 and don't care much about the conformance to the C standard and even less about the great printf parameter validation features of the gcc which is a great help for preventing unexpected crashes within printf like function.
+But most those don't really care the performance and the portability, lack often floating point and especially long double support, don't convert Unicode strings to UTF-8 and don't care much about the conformance to the C standard and even less about the printf parameter validation features of the gcc which are a great thing for preventing unexpected crashes within printf like function.
-You don't want any internal locks, unnecessary allocations or strange implementations which may slow down your even if every microsecond counts. callback_printf uses only the stack of the thread  which calls it and uses neither locks nor allocations.
+You don't want any internal locks, unnecessary allocations or strange implementations which may slow down your code even if every microsecond counts. callback_printf uses only the stack of the calling thread and uses neither locks nor allocations.
-And you are able to debug it like any other part of your own code if it doesn't work as expected.
+And you are able to debug and fix problems very easy if the function doesn't really work as expected.
-I guess that every programmer who really likes C hates the trouble with printf like functions and even more the problems and the difficulties to use their powerful argument format for very own output generation.
+I guess that every programmer who really likes C hates the trouble with printf like functions and even more the problems and the difficulties if he want to use the argument format for own output functions or wants to add  extensions to that format.
-If it comes to me it was allways a wish of me to finally get rid of all those problems and the bunch of portability issues that most programmers are struggling with.
-And I did want some extra length specifiers for using arguments of type int8_t, int16_t, int32_t and int64_t which  are available in the inttypes.h and the since C11 in stdint.h now.
+If it comes to me it was always a wish of me to get rid of all this trouble and the portability issues that most programmers are struggling with.
+And I did want to add some extra length specifiers for using arguments of type int8_t, int16_t, int32_t and int64_t which can be found since Posix 98 in inttypes.h and as well in stdint.h since C11 now.
-In the C 23 standard there will be be some different length specifiers instead of the l1, l2, l3 or l8 prefixes that callback_printf uses.
-But it's not a big thing to update the code for supporting those additionally once the new C standard is available.
+In the C 23 standard there will be be some different length specifiers for that then the l1, l2, l3 or l8 prefixes that callback_printf uses.
+But it's not a big thing to update the code for supporting the new prefixes once the new C standard is available.

 Why GPLv3?
 Well it took a lot of time to implement that